 - The crystal in the center of the ceiling is a 90-pound naturally occurring Citrine from Brazil.
-[Citrine is a semiprecious gem that is valued for its yellow to brownish color and its resemblance to the rarer topaz.
+Citrine is a semiprecious gem that is valued for its yellow to brownish color and its resemblance to the rarer topaz.
 Natural citrine is rarer than amethyst or smoky quartz, both of which are often heated to change their natural color to that of citrine.
-This stone was not heated.
-It is said to have properties of promoting happiness and well being.

-- The panes of glass above the entry and aligned to reflect the crystal throughout the day.
+- The panes of glass above the entry are aligned to reflect the crystal throughout the day.

-- The torches and all iron work with the corn plant motif were created by Will Wilkins of Hamilton, Montana.
-(Note: the corn plant is sacred among the native peoples of New Mexico.)
+- The torches and all ironwork with the corn plant motif were created by Will Wilkins of Hamilton, Montana.
+The corn plant is sacred among the native peoples of New Mexico.

 - The sun mosaic on the floor is made of a combination of India sandstone and New Mexico limestone.
-(Amethyst geode is from South America)
+The Amethyst geode is from South America.